 The library is home to extraordinary print, media, and digital collections, including more than 2.5 million volumes, 100,000 journal titles, and 450 databases.
 Many of these resources are available to you, 24/7, through the library web site.
 The department of Special Collections and University Archives holds our rarest and most distinctive collections, with strengths in Children’s Literature, Comic Books and Graphic Media, Speculative Fiction, San Diego History, Social Justice, Religious Studies, and Women’s Studies.
 Many library materials can be requested online and picked up at a library service desk, or through contactless delivery at a book locker, and many rare and archival materials can be accessed through digital collections.

 The library is also home to some of the most accessible information technology on campus, including computer labs, technology-enhanced classrooms, and high-performance computing clusters.
-Innovation in teaching, learning, and scholarship is promoted through library spaces including the buildIT makerspace and Digital Humanities Center.
-While many of these spaces are currently closed, you can access an array of software available on library workstations through the university’s Remote Labs, and online tutorials and virtual programs are available through the DHC.
+Innovation in teaching, learning, and scholarship is promoted through library spaces including the build IT makerspace and Digital Humanities Center.
+You can also access an array of software available on library workstations and online tutorials and virtual programs are available through build IT and the DHC.

 Scott Walter, MLS, PhD